 5 Steps to a Sparkling Clean Hot Tub

 Once your hot tub is empty, it’s time to go in with a soft cloth and cleaner.
-Be sure to use a cleaner designed for acrylic to clean the hot tub shell, jet, and other controls.
-Be wary of aggressive or coarse cleaners.
-Rather than giving a deeper clean, they can damage or scratch the hot tub shell, while taking off the sheen.
+Be sure to use a cleaner designed for acrylic to clean the hot tub shell, jets, and other controls.
+You want to be wary of materials that can scratch or damage the acrylic of your hot tub shell, as well as taking off the sheen.
 It’s the equivalent of sanding a car.

 When you are cleaning the empty hot tub, you might notice some stubborn mineral-based buildup.
 To tackle those lines, you can use white vinegar or mild scale remover product with a soft cloth.